 Grace Elizalde Benavides | Epilepsy

-Now eight-years old, Graciela Elizalde Benavides was diagnosed with a rare and severe form of childhood epilepsy called Lennox-Gastaut syndrome (LGS) when she was very young.
+Now ten-years old, Graciela Elizalde Benavides was diagnosed with a rare and severe form of childhood epilepsy called Lennox-Gastaut syndrome (LGS) when she was very young.
 Graciela, nicknamed “Grace,” was born in Monterrey, Mexico.
 Her epilepsy disorder causes moderate to severe cognitive impairment and at one point Grace was experiencing up to 400 seizures everyday.
 The doctors said they would likely persist into adulthood.